ApplicationController mishandles non-Basic authentication information, causing an internal error

 Trigger basic HTTP authentication only when Basic authorization header is present (#16107).

-#1 Updated by Jean-Philippe Lang almost 4 years ago
+#1 Updated by Jean-Philippe Lang about 4 years ago

 - Tracker changed from Patch to Defect